Introduction to Screenshot Verification

 Topic

-This article explains the Screenshot Verification feature of SIRIS and ALTO devices and gives resources to troubleshoot failed screenshot errors.
+This article explains the Screenshot Verification feature of SIRIS and ALTO devices.
 For more information about the mechanics of virtualizations on Datto appliances, and how they relate to screenshot verification, see the How Virtualizations Work article.

 Environment